Adult Respiratory Distress Syndrome

-- Treating the underlying cause or injury
+- Treat the cause

-- Mechanical ventilation—a machine to help you breathe through a tube placed in the mouth or nose, or through an opening created in the neck
+- Mechanical ventilation—a machine that helps you breathe; air may be delivered through a tube placed in the windpipe or through an opening made in the neck

-- Oxygen via a face mask or nasal prong
+- Oxygen therapy—delivered through a face mask or tube that sits under the nose

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services

 a (ARDS; Adult Respiratory Distress Syndrome; Non-cardiogenic Pulmonary Edema)